lmarena/lmarena.github.io/_posts/2024-09-30-extended-arena.md

 featured: false
 thumbnail: assets/img/blog/extended_arena/logo.png
 authors:
-  - name: Anastasios Angelopoulos*
+  - name: Anastasios N. Angelopoulos*
     url: "http://angelopoulos.ai/"
     affiliations:
       name: UC Berkeley
   - name: Wei-Lin Chiang*
     url: "https://infwinston.github.io/"
-  - name: Shishir Patil
+  - name: Shishir G. Patil
     url: "https://shishirpatil.github.io/"
 ---

-Based on our [previous](http://blog.lmarena.ai/blog/2023/leaderboard-elo-update/) [posts](http://blog.lmarena.ai/blog/2024/style-control/), you know that Chatbot Arena uses the Bradley-Terry model for the purposes of statistical inference on the model strength.
+Based on our [previous](http://blog.lmarena.ai/blog/2023/leaderboard-elo-update/) [posts](http://blog.lmarena.ai/blog/2024/style-control/), Chatbot Arena uses the Bradley-Terry model for the purposes of statistical inference on the model strength.
 Recently, we have developed some extensions of the Bradley-Terry model, and the closely related Elo model, for the purpose of binary-comparison inference problems.
 Our extensions target the case where each of the two players in the comparison may contain more than one subsystem that contributes to their strength.
 We will develop these extensions in the batch form (Extended Bradley-Terry) and in the online form (Extended Elo).

 ## Setup